 Carnival Participation - Our nipper activity days will not clash with carnival days.
 We can hold nippers as usual and then send our squad to the carnival the next day.
 This frees-up our key personnel to attend both events.

-Table 1.1 - The table below shows the sampled UV readings at Brisbane monitoring station on various nipper days last season.
+Table 1.1 - The table below shows the sampled UV readings at Brisbane monitoring station on various nipper days for the 2017/18 season.
 The times are adjusted for NSW Daylight savings.

 |Sunday 29th October 2017||3.3||5.8||8.2||8.4||6.0||3.4||1.4|

 |Sunday 17th December 2017||3.9||7.2||10.3||6.2||8.4||5.3||2.0|